osaad2177-creator/attendance-zoom/DEPLOYMENT.md

   - Re-deploy the script whenever you change the code; otherwise the endpoint may return stale or no responses.
   - Test the Apps Script URL directly in a browser with sample parameters to confirm it responds instantly.
 - **Logo looks distorted or fails to load**
-  - Confirm `assets/logo.svg` exists on the branch served by GitHub Pages (or change `COMPANY_LOGO_URL` to a working HTTPS image).
+  - Confirm `assets/logo.svg` exists on the branch served by GitHub Pages (or change `COMPANY_LOGO_URL` to another HTTPS-hosted image).
-  - Keep the image roughly square for the rounded frame; adjust `header img` styles if you choose a different aspect ratio.
+  - The UI now uses an absolute URL to avoid cache issues; keep replacements square to preserve the curved frame.
 - **Distance display seems incorrect**
   - Double-check `OFFICE_LAT`/`OFFICE_LNG`, and ensure the user grants high-accuracy GPS permission on mobile.
+- **Location request timed out repeatedly**
+  - The app now retries with a lower-accuracy, longer timeout after the first failure.
+If it still times out, verify the browser has permission to access location on HTTPS and that the device can see Wi-Fi/GPS signals.

 That’s it!
 The system is ready for production use across web and mobile browsers.